SinaTZ0/blog-next-well_doc/doc/report.md

-- lets add Vazir font.
+- lets add `Vazir font`.
   -- the font add about 35 and 46 (82kb in total).
-  -- right now the size is "237 kB transferred, 506 kB resources"
+  -- right now the size is "237 kB transferred, 506 kB resources" -- **Final Size**: 82 kb

-- lets see how much all compoennts of Shadcn adding to this. right now the first page is "237 kB transferred, 505 kB resources". lets see if that change. it shouldn't right because it does not have anything with Shadcn but we see.
+- lets see how much all compoennts of `Shadcn` adding to this. right now the first page is "237 kB transferred, 505 kB resources". lets see if that change. it shouldn't, right? because it does not have anything with Shadcn but we see.
   -- ok right now adding Shadcn and Themeing(dark mode inculded) the size is "286 kB transferred, 690 kB resources" -- so we can say roughly it's 50kb for UI Libarary which is acceptable but we are not even use any component in home page. let's check that!
   -- ok so after using some Shadcn component in main page the Size really didn't change that much. it's now "231 kB transferred, 622 kB resources"(it's even lower i know!).